'22-23 Aspire Impact Report

 Then Eric started working with Eliza Sherpa.
 Eliza is one of Aspire’s many great educators who not only excel in making complex subjects understandable, but in inspiring confidence and building a connection.
 Within weeks, she made what seemed like abstract, irrelevant concepts interesting and engaging.
 Within two months not only did Eric regain his confidence, but he was succeeding more than he ever had before.
 Every month, stories like that emerge across every subject area and grade level.
 Recently, students in one of our test prep courses improved their SAT scores by an average of 280 points!

-Those students are not only empowered themselves, they are then mobilized to mentor younger students in literacy through Community Reading Buddies .
-Trained in an award-winning digital literacy platform, Booknook , our youth mentors empowered our “buddies” to grow in their reading by a third of a grade level in only seven weeks!
+Those students are not only empowered themselves, they are then mobilized to mentor younger students in literacy through Community Reading Buddies Trained in an award-winning digital literacy platform, Booknook, our youth mentors empower our K-3rd grade Buddies to grow in their reading by an average of four months in just eight weeks!